PHSI-supplements/labs/integrated-labs/ListLab/README.md

 #### Constraints

 There are no particular restrictions on uses of C's features in this assignment other than those common to most lab assignments in this course.
-You can use the command `ctest --test-dir build --output-on-failure` to check whether you inadvertently used one of those characters.

 Some operations on a list have "undefined behavior" when performed using an invalid iterator.
 When the behavior is undefined, any result is acceptable \textit{except} crashing the program.